metabrainz/picard-docs/source/variables/tags_basic.rst

 **totaltracks**

-    Total tracks on this disc
+    Total tracks on this disc.

 **tracknumber**

-    Track number on the disc
+    Track number on the disc.

 **website**

     Used for official artist website.